In 1981, I launched an advertising agency with no clients.

 how creative messages can turn a small budget into big sales—Wednesday noon at the Holiday Inn Business Center.”

-My little ad filled a conference room with the marketing directors of local companies eager to get more from their advertising.
+My little ad filled a hotel conference room with the marketing directors of local companies eager to get more from their advertising.
 I introduced them

 to the concept of branding.
 What is the difference between